RiddhiArora24/apnacollege/README.md

 # apnacollege
-this is my first repo
+this is my first messafe